Houst29476/readme-generator/README.md

 ## Description :

-This application assists a user in building a README file based on the answers of questions regarding a specific project
+This application generates a README file based off the answers of questions regarding the project

 ## Installation :